-Students wishing to transfer from one course to another (including transfer from full-time to part-time study or vice versa) must make application to the Admissions Office as soon as possible and preferably before Enrolment Week.
+Students wishing to transfer from one course to another (including transfer from full-time to part-time study or vice versa) must make application to the Admissions Office.
+Applications to transfer to courses where quotas apply will not be accepted after January 20th.
 The Admissions Office will give each applicant an acknowledgement of his application to transfer.